bgermann/cforms2/readme.txt

 If you want to install manually, please upload the complete plugin folder "cforms2", contained in the zip file, to your WP plugin directory!

-If you want to check integrity of the download, please use the cforms2.*.zip.sig GPG signature files that are published via
+If you want to check integrity of the download, please use the cforms2.*.zip downloads and the corresponding cforms2.*.zip.sig
+GPG signature files that are published via
 [GitHub releases](https://github.com/bgermann/cforms2/releases).
 The [key used for signing](https://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0x2626D16964438E53)